rcl-coding/tutorial-staticwebsite/lesson3.md

 ![new folder](img/html2-preview.JPG)

-- In this way, you can preview the rendered HTML page as you add your code
+- In this way, you can preview the rendered HTML page as you type your code.

 ![new folder](img/html2-preview2.JPG)

 ### Add Images

-- In the project use the new folder icon to add a folder
+- In the project folder, use the new folder icon to add a folder.

 ![new folder](img/html2-new-folder.JPG)

-- Name the folder **img**
+- Name the folder **img**.

 ![new folder](img/html2-folder-img.JPG)

-- Download the .zip folder from [Tutorial Resources](https://github.com/rcl-coding/tutorial-resources/archive/master.zip)
+- Download the .zip folder from this [Tutorial Resources](https://github.com/rcl-coding/tutorial-resources/archive/master.zip) link.

-- Unzip the folder and copy the images from the 'static-website' folder to your img folder
+- Unzip the folder and copy the images from the 'static-website' folder to your img folder.

 ![new folder](img/html2-folder-img2.JPG)

 ### Header

-- Remove the **p** element from the body
+- Remove the paragraph (**p**) element from the body.

-- Add a **header** tag in the body as follows
+- Add a **header** element in the body as follows :

 ```html
 <!doctype html>